Why your emails end up undelivered or in spam — and how to stop it!

 The problem is that when you use a tool like MailerLite, Mailchimp, or Constant Contact, those platforms send emails from their servers — but with your domain name in the From field.
 Your subscriber sees hello@yourbusiness.com, but the email actually came from MailerLite’s infrastructure.

 The four settings below fix this.
 They’re added to your domain’s DNS — the same place you’d point your domain to a web host.
-They tell receiving servers: “Yes, I authorised these systems to send on my behalf.”
+They tell receiving servers: “Yes, I authorized these systems to send on my behalf.”

 A Practical Example